oracle-livelabs/developer/build-ords-apis-in-adb/5-secure-endpoints/secure-endpoints.md

     ![OAuth Client tile on the OAuth Clients page](./images/oauth-clients-page.png " ")

-13. You may navigate to your `com.oracle.livelab.api` Resource Module, to review the effect of your changes.
+13. You may navigate to your `com.oracle.livelab.api` Resource Module to review the effect of your changes.

     ![see-changes-to-api-from-oauth-client](images/click-kebab-then-edit-to-see-changes-to-api-from-oauth-client.png)